 If you don’t even know where to begin, REX is here to help with all of your San Diego real estate needs.
 You’ll find experienced professionals and dedicated agents ready to help you find your dream home.

 Real estate is an old industry, and unfortunately, many real estate companies are still stuck in the past.
 However, at REX, we pride ourselves on using technology to our advantage to deliver results and exceed our clients’ expectations.
 As mentioned earlier, we work with buyers and sellers, effectively eliminating the need for games of phone tag and lengthy back and forth correspondence.

 If you’ve found a home that isn’t listed with us, that’s okay.
-We offer a buyer rebate program, which allows you to work with one of our agents who will help you throughout the process.
+We offer REX’s AllHomes Cash Back, which allows you to work with a dedicated Relationship Manager that will guide you through the entire process.
 You’ll receive 50% of the buyer-agent commission before closing, which could mean thousands back in your pocket.